From cultural diversity to historic sights and Bavarian castles, there’s something for everyone in Germany.

 One of the world’s top classical ensembles (the Gewandhausorchester) and the oldest and finest boys’ choir (the 800-year-old Thomanerchor) delight audiences in Leipzig.
 Meanwhile, for over a decade, the New Leipzig School of contemporary German painting has kept up with the international art world through protagonists like Neo Rauch and Tilo Baumgärtel.

 You can easily see the sights in a day or two, but Leipzig is worth a little more time.
 Linger longer to discover the best beer drinking spots or go antique shopping in Plagwitz.
+The city is also home to the second oldest Christmas market in Germany, a must-see if your visit falls in December

-Airport: Leipzig/Halle Airport (LEJ) is 9 miles from the city.
+Nearest airport: Leipzig/Halle Airport (LEJ) is 9 miles from the city.

 Take a wander through the streets and squares, packed with cafes and shops and climb the church spire of the Gothic church on the Marktplatz.
 The ruins of Heidelberg Castle, the country’s oldest, most famous university, and its idyllic riverside setting also help make Heidelberg one of the most attractive cities in Germany.